Rotations During Training

 The assignments of residents are driven by a core curriculum and by the special requirements of the Residency Review Committee.
 A representative sample of rotations follows this brief narrative description.
 The goal of the Core General Surgery Residency is to provide residents with graduated responsibilities in the primary components of General Surgery.
 In addition, it will give them an appropriate experience in subspecialties required by the Residency Review Committee.
 It is extremely important to point out that during these first two years the residents do a large number of operations under the direct supervision of a faculty attending or in some cases, a senior surgical resident.
 Our interns and second year residents perform as many as 100-200 cases per year during this time.

-Residents participating in this rotation will be supervised on site by Professor Godfrey Muguti, FRCS, University of Zimbabwe, and at Stanford by International Rotation Director Dr. Sherry Wren.
+Residents participating in this rotation are supervised on site by Professor Godfrey Muguti, FRCS, University of Zimbabwe, and at Stanford by International Rotation Director Dr. Sherry Wren.

 Description of the Clinical Experience: